mjftw/Tetrex/README.md

 Features:

-- It's Tetris, so all the basic Tetris stuff
+- It's PuzzleAdventure, so all the basic PuzzleAdventure stuff
 - Your game is saved automatically, so you can safely close your browser tab and come back

 Upcoming: